-Where Blackburn College considers that a student's capacity to study is impaired it will invoke the Fitness to Study procedure found in Section 3.
+Where Blackburn College considers that a student's capacity to study is impaired it will invoke the Blackburn College Appropriateness to Study Policy.

 7.3 Academic Standing, Probation and Recovery

 A student remains in 'good academic standing' so long as, with any proper adjustments required under these regulations in respect of their personal circumstances, they are making satisfactory progress towards their intended award.